YAS-SIIN/AnswerQuestion/README.md

-# CGMGroupTask-Csharp
+# CGMGroupTask

-Language: Csharp
+Language: Java

-Write a Csharp console application that gives me two options.
+Write a Java command line program that gives me two options.
 One to ask a specific question and the other option is to add questions and their answers

 Therefore the following restrictions apply: